hds-sandbox/bulk_RNAseq_course/develop/06b_count_normalization.md

 ------------------------------------------------------------------------

-**Exercise**
+**Exercise 1**

-Determine the normalized counts for your gene of interest, PD1, given the raw counts and size factors below.
+Determine the normalized (median of ratios) counts for your gene of interest, PD1, given the raw counts and size factors below.

 NOTE: You will need to run the code below to generate the raw counts dataframe (PD1) and the size factor vector (size_factors), then use